Gowerlabs/lumomat/README.md

 For a layout file to be usable, it must contain the loctions of all docks for which nodes were present.
 It is acceptable therefore that only a subset of the docks are recorded, corespondig to those docks where nodes are present.

-# Local and global indexing

-The canonical enumeration of a LUMO system uses local indexing.
-This means that channels are defined by a 4-tuple:

-*ch = (source node, source index, detector node, detector index)*

-This representation permits complete flexibility in the description of channels in the system, and maintains the link between channels, nodes, and docks, which is required in a modular system.

-Many data formats and analysis tools for (f)NIRS and DOT use an alternative format to index the channels of the system.
-The most common choice is the global spectroscopic scheme, in which a channel is defined by a 3-tuple:

-*ch = (source optode, detector optode, source wavelength)*

-This indexing scheme is less flexible, but it is sane because:

- - most experiments involve spectoscopy, so it is a fair assumption that all source optodes will have associated with them sources at every wavelength
- - most systems do not collocate sources and detectors in the same optode, so it is reasonable to assign an optode to be either belonging to sources, or detectors

-The canonical enumeration of a LUMO system can usually be converted to global indexing, allowing the data to be exported to a number of formats.

-# NIRS output

-# SNIRF output

 # Bundled dependencies